A Special Thank You to our Donors

 Dentons Canada LLP is a national law firm and a major supporter of March for Dimes, sponsoring the Ability & Beyond Gala and Toronto Rock for Dimes for over 15 years.

 The Liquor Control Board of Ontario (LCBO) is an Ontario government enterprise and one of the world’s largest buyers and retailers of beverage alcohol with more than 635 stores across the province.
-The organization is a major supporter of our Conductive Education program for young children through its in-store provincial Donation Box Program, which has raised over $168,000 since 2002 thanks to the generosity of LCBO customers and employees.
+The organization is a major supporter of our Conductive Education program for young children through its in-store provincial Donation Box Program, which has raised $205,000 from 1998-2018 thanks to the generosity of LCBO customers and employees.